GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 the same, making it difficult to determine the appropriate *stride* in advance.
 For example, **-Bafg** will select all three spacings automatically for both axes.
 In case of longitude–latitude plots, this will keep the spacing the same on both axes.
 You can also use **-Bxafg -Byafg** to auto-select them separately.
-Note that given the myriad ways of specifying time-axis annotations, the automatic selections may need to be overridden with manual settings to active exactly what you need.
-When *stride* is omitted after **g**, the grid line spacing is chosen the same as the minor tick spacing; unless **g** is used in consort with **a**, then the grid lines are spaced the same as the annotations.
+Note that given the myriad ways of specifying time-axis annotations, the automatic selections may need to be overridden with manual settings to achieve exactly what you need.
+When *stride* is omitted after **g**, the grid line are spaced the same as the minor ticks;
+unless **g** is used in consort with **a**, in which case the grid lines are spaced the same as the annotations.

 *Stride units*:
-The *unit* flag can take on one of 18 codes; these are listed in Table :ref:`Units <tbl-units>`.
+The *unit* flag can take on one of 18 codes which are listed in Table :ref:`Units <tbl-units>`.
 Almost all of these units are time-axis specific.
 However, the **d**, **m**, and **s** units will be interpreted as arc degrees, minutes, and arc seconds respectively when a map projection is in effect.